The Physician Assistant Program

 The first class produced four graduates in 1973.
 From 1974 - 1978, the New School for Social Research assumed the academic affiliation.
 In 1978 the Sophie Davis School of Biomedical Education on the campus of the City College of New York (CCNY) became responsible for the program.
 Over 750 physician assistants have graduated from the program.

-Our MissionThe mission of the Physician Assistant Program of the Sophie Davis School of Biomedical Education of The City College of New York is to improve the health of, and eliminate healthcare disparity in, underserved communities by providing increased access to physician assistant education to students from traditionally underrepresented populations.
+Our MissionThe mission of the Physician Assistant Program of the Sophie Davis School of Biomedical Education of The City College of New York is to improve the health of underserved communities and to eliminate healthcare disparity in these communities by providing increased access to physician assistant education to students from traditionally underrepresented populations.
 Through education and mentoring, we will create a workforce that will provide highly skilled primary health services to these communities.

 ·Patient Care –we are committed to practice high quality compassionate care, and to develop sensitivity and competence in communication skills with diverse populations